grid-line

 Bluesky looks and functions almost exactly like X. Pixelfed is highly familiar to Instagram users.
 But RedNote is not trying to “replace” TikTok in the same fashion, so users looking for a direct alternative might be disappointed.

 Finally, and most crucially, TikTok’s fate in the US is far from sealed.
-Even assuming the ban goes ahead as planned on January 19, the app will retain its active American user base, and will realistically have some more time to find a resolution (under a sympathetic Trump administration) before the effects of the ban are really felt.
+The app appears to have some more time to find a resolution under a sympathetic Trump administration.

 But the TikTok ban has cast a spotlight on RedNote, which was already a major player on the Chinese social scene in its own right.
 It will likely continue to grow, perhaps even with an increased US and global user base.